ENCODE-DCC/chip-seq-pipeline2/docs/tutorial_dx_web.md

 10. Click on "Run as Analysis..." and you will be automatically redirected to the "Monitor" tab.

-11. It will take about an hour.
+11. It will take about 6 hours.
 You will be able to find all outputs on your output folder.
 Final QC report (`qc.html`)/JSON (`qc.json`) will be found on it.

 11. See full specification for [input JSON file](input.md).